ChStLeGitHub/Project04-Software-Development-Tools/README.md

 **Objective:** To build and deploy a web application dashboard to a cloud service.

-First, the following tasks were completed:
+First, I completed the following tasks:

-(1) Creating and managing Python virtual environments.
+(1) Create and manage Python virtual environments.

-(2) Developing a web application.
+(2) Develop a web application.

-(3) Deploying the application to a cloud service that will make it accessible to the public.
+(3) Deploy the application to a cloud service that will make it accessible to the public.

 Next, I conducted data analysis, including making plots, of a car advertisement dataset.